 4. Brentor Methodist Chapel (Grade II listed building)

 The first ‘Bible Christian’ Chapel in Brentor was opened in 1827.
 It was replaced by a new Chapel built 1841.
 This became a Methodist Chapel in 1907 and was extended in the early 20th century.
 At this stage it supported a large ‘Band of Hope’.
 The Chapel continued to provide a very active and well-supported focus for the community until the 1990s.

-The building was sold for conversion to a private dwelling in 2006 and is now a private dwelling and artist’s studio.
+The building was sold for conversion to a private dwelling in 2006 and is now a private dwelling.
 The associated cemetery further up the road was then adopted by the Parish Council as a parish burial ground.

 5. Miners’ cottages